ryan-kirkman/challenges/problems/f4_visual_representation_of_calls.md

 ## The Problem

 At the moment there is a considerable amount of calls happening at the same time.
 We would like to have a visual representation of the calls that are currently in progress, including origin and destination.
-Here is a visual toll that can be used: http://www.chromeexperiments.com/globe and a video that shows the idea: http://cl.ly/3t1Y3s271g2Q
+Here is a visual tool that can be used: http://www.chromeexperiments.com/globe and a video that shows the idea: http://cl.ly/3t1Y3s271g2Q

 ## Background Information